apricity-dev/flutter_prismic/README.md

 #### PrismicUI

-A class to display article data
+A class to display article data.

 ## Getting started